Jesus Was To Return in “Like Manner”

 Another troublesome scripture to some in understanding the parousia (presence) of Christ’s return is the following verse in the books of Acts.

-The verse above describes the ascension of Jesus after His resurrection from the dead.
+The verse above describes the ascension of Jesus after His resurrection.
 The particular parts of this verse which are difficult for some to understand are the phrases “this same Jesus,” and “shall so come (back) in like manner.”

 The problem that arises from the phrase “this same Jesus” is that some Christians use the phrase to require Jesus to someday come back in the flesh, physically as Jesus of Nazareth.
 This would require a physical visible return to earth.
 Specifically, these Christians believe that the Galileans who observed the ascension of Jesus offer proof that when He returns this same sort of observation is in order otherwise it would not be the “same” Jesus.
 The Greek word “same” is #3778, “houtos.”